Copts: North America

 The largest Coptic diaspora population outside of Egypt is located in North America, both in the United States and Canada.

 The first Coptic Orthodox church in North America, Saint Mark Coptic Orthodox Church, was built in Toronto in 1964.
 The first Coptic Orthodox church in the United States, Saint Mark Coptic Orthodox Church in New Jersey, was built in Jersey City, New Jersey shortly afterward.

-As of 2018, the Coptic American population was estimated to be more than 500,000, with more than 250 Coptic churches in the United States at the time.
+As of 2018, the American Coptic population was estimated to be more than 500,000, with more than 250 Coptic churches in the United States at the time.
 In the early 2010s, the Canadian Coptic Association estimates that the population of Canadian Copts was 35,000.
 By 2017, there were an estimated 50,000 Canadian Copts, with more than 80% living in Ontario, mainly in the Greater Toronto Area.

 Australia

 The Coptic Australians population has been estimated at 30,000 (ABC News, 2017) to 100,000 (SBS, 2018).
 The first Coptic Orthodox priest in Australia arrived in 1969.
 The Coptic Orthodox Church in Australia is organized into two dioceses, the first based in Melbourne (diocese organized in 1999) and the second in Sydney (diocese organized in 2002).
 There is a single Coptic Catholic church in Australia, consecrated in 2019.